ghc-proposals/ghc-proposals/proposals/0000-atomicModifyMutVar.rst

 Costs and Drawbacks
 -------------------
-I anticipate a low development and maintenance cost.
-The new primop implementation should actually be a slight simplification of the current code: we just need to build two closures instead of three.
+The development cost will be very low.
+I anticipate a low maintenance cost as well.
+The new primop implementation is essentially the same as the current one but with some parts removed: we just need to build two closures instead of three.
+I can't think of any real drawbacks.

 Alternatives
 ------------
 We could change the primop without renaming it.
 I'd prefer not to break backwards compatibility that way, however.

 Unresolved questions
 --------------------